iPTF16geu through the lens of thermonuclear explosion models: Alternative magnification and extinction corrections

 Throughout the analysis presented in \Cref{sec:analysis}, we used the magnification and extinction values calculated by \cite{Dhawan2019}, which were based on assuming a \texttt{hsiao} template \citep{hsiao2007} with an additional stretch factor.
 This assumption introduces a bias into our analysis in which the comparison models are not necessarily directly compared to iPTF16geu and must also match the stretched template.
 To assess the impact of this assumption and provide a more direct comparison with the models, we fit each model to the observed data, without correcting for extinction, using \texttt{sncosmo} and determine the best-fitting magnification and extinction parameters.
 As our models are physically motivated by explosion and radiative transfer simulations, we do not include any additional factors, such as an additional stretch term.
 To reduce degeneracies between parameters we calculate a single value for the extinction, $E(B-V)_{\mathrm{lens + host}}$, applied at the redshift of the SN and present fits for two sets of $R_V$ values, $R_V$ = 2.0 and 3.1.
 Table~\ref{tab:magnification_dust} shows the best-fit results for each model and $R_V$ while the fitted light curves are shown in Fig.~\ref{fig:lcs_2} for the case of $R_V = 2$.
 Figures~\ref{fig:lcs_3} and \ref{fig:colours_3} in Appendix~\ref{appendix:rv} show the $R_V = 3.1$ fits.

-The different models considered here require a wide range of magnifications to reproduce the observed light curves of iPTF16geu, varying between $22.5$ (M11\_05, $R_V = 2$) and $316.5$ (SCH7p0, $R_V = 3.1$).
+The different models considered here require a wide range of magnifications to reproduce the observed light curves of iPTF16geu, varying between $20.1$ (GCD\_r51d4, $R_V = 2$) and $316.5$ (SCH7p0, $R_V = 3.1$).
 As expected for the $R_V = 3.1$ case, the models require a higher magnification to compensate the greater flux loss due to extinction.
-In some cases (the SCH7p0 and N5def models, and the DDC6 model in the $R_V=3.1$ case), the required magnification is most likely unphysical or at least highly unlikely. \cite{Mortsell:2019auy} argue such high magnification factors would require the lens galaxy to deviate from an isothermal halo or the SN to undergo some extreme magnification due to microlensing.
+In some cases (the SCH7p0 model and the DDC6 model in the $R_V=3.1$ case), the required magnification is most likely unphysical or at least highly unlikely, as it would require a lower lens mass slope than what is constrained by the velocity dispersion measurements \citep{Mortsell:2019auy}.
+Similarly, low magnifications (<20) would require a higher mass slope than the upper bound.
+We note however that the observed flux ratios for this system show the effect of microlensing by stars in the lens galaxy \citep{Dhawan2019}.
+Accounting for this would also affect the lens model predictions (see \citealt{Arendse25}).
 The predicted $E(B-V)_{\mathrm{lens + host}}$ values also vary widely depending on the model, ranging from 0.07 to 0.87 in the most extreme case.

 Although some models prefer extreme magnifications, we find that our fits generally favour lower magnifications and lower (total) extinction values compared to the \texttt{hsiao} template fit by \cite{Dhawan2019}.
 This likely arises from the selection of relatively luminous SNe~Ia models.
 An exception is the SCH7p0 model, which favours both high magnification and $E(B-V)$.
 This model shows relatively good agreement with the light curves obtained using our fitted values and those from \cite{Dhawan2019}, highlighting the strong degeneracies between the magnification and extinction.